skybluecycology/mockstar/README.md

 # Mock Data Generator

+## Requirement

 This library generates mock data for fact and dimension tables based on metadata.
+Allow for list override for the eval/lambda functions in the meta data.

 mock_data_generator/
 │